Shushankit007/OTP-Verification-System/README.md

 - Re
 - Random
 - Sys

+### How to Run the Program:
+1. Clone the repository to your local machine.
+2. Navigate to the project directory.
+3. Run the Python script `OTPverify_Backend.py`
+4. After successfull execution of `OTPverify_Backend.py` execute the `OTPverify_GUI.py`
+5. Follow the prompts to generate, send, and verify the OTP.

+## Visuals
+N/A

 ## Contributions and Achievements
 As the project developer, I played a key role in implementing robust OTP generation, email sending, and verification functionalities.
 I also designed and integrated a user-friendly GUI using PyQt5 for seamless user interaction.